puavo-org/puavo-os/parts/webmenu/docs/configjson.md

 Webmenu will look it from following locations:

-  1. ~/.config/webmenu/config.json
+  1. the bundled config.json
   2. /etc/webmenu/config.json
-  3. the bundled config.json
+  3. ~/.config/webmenu/config.json

+It will read file from each locations and merges those into a single configuration object.
+The options in latter ones will override options in previous ones.
+So users can for example just override a `logoutCMD` in `~/.config/webmenu/config.json` if needed.

 ## Attributes